prachimakwana13/git-tutorial-beginers/README.md

 ## 🚀 The best github repo out there
-this is readme
-the bset ways are:
+this is readme - the best ways are:
     -Eat
     -Sleep
     -code
     -repeat

   Thank you!